statengeneraal/laws-markdown/verdrag/agreement/between/the/kingdom/of/the/netherlands/in/respect/of/the/etc/BWBV0003624/README.md

 ####Protocol between the Kingdom of the Netherlands, in respect of the Netherlands Antilles, and Bermuda (as authorised by the Government of the United Kingdom of Great Britain and Northern Ireland) concerning the interpretation and application of the Agreement between the Kingdom of the Netherlands, in respect of the Netherlands Antilles, and Bermuda (as authorised by the United Kingdom of Great Britain and Northern Ireland) for the Exchange of Information with respect to Taxes

-Treedt in werking op een nader te bepalen tijdstip

-The Government of the Kingdom of the Netherlands, in respect of the Netherlands Antilles, and the Government of the Bermuda (as authorised by the Government of the United Kindom of Great Britain and Northern Ireland) (hereinafter referred to as “the Contracting Parties”),   Desiring to facilitate the exchange of information with respect to taxes, have further agreed as follows:
+The Government of the Kingdom of the Netherlands, in respect of the Netherlands Antilles, and the Government of the Bermuda (as authorised by the Government of the United Kingdom of Great Britain and Northern Ireland) (hereinafter referred to as “the Contracting Parties”),   Desiring to facilitate the exchange of information with respect to taxes, have further agreed as follows:

 ### Article  1

 ####(Article 5(7)(e) )

-Treedt in werking op een nader te bepalen tijdstip

 With respect to subparagraph e) of paragraph 7 of Article 5 it is understood that the term “pursued all means available in its own territory” includes the requesting Contracting Party using exchange of information mechanisms it has in force with any third country in which the information is located.

 ### Article  2

 ####(Article 5 )

-Treedt in werking op een nader te bepalen tijdstip

 If personal data is exchanged under the Agreement, the following additional provisions shall apply: